MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-web-console.md

 3. Change the path to where the Operations Manager **setup.exe** file is located by running the following command.
 Keep this parameter information in mind:

-   - Use the `/WebConsoleUseSSL` parameter only if your website has Secure Sockets Layer (SSL) activated.
+   - Use the `/WebConsoleUseSSL` parameter only if your website has SSL activated.
    - For a default web installation, specify `Default Web Site` for the `/WebSiteName` parameter.
    - The `/ManagementServer` parameter is required only when you're installing the web console on a server that isn't a management server.

     ```
     setup.exe /silent /install /components:OMWebConsole